-North Korea may be able to arm missiles with Sarin, Japan PM says
+North Korea may be able to arm missiles with sarin, Japan PM says

 The paper estimates, as of that year, North Korea had 2,500 to 5,000 tons of chemical weapons, including anthrax, smallpox and plague.

-A 2012 report by the US department of defense said that "North Korea probably has a longstanding chemical weapons program with the capability to produce nerve, blister, blood and choking agents and likely possesses a (chemical weapons) stockpile."
+by the US department of defense said that "North Korea probably has a longstanding chemical weapons program with the capability to produce nerve, blister, blood and choking agents and likely possesses a (chemical weapons) stockpile."

 The report said that stockpile could be deployed "by modifying a variety of conventional munitions, including artillery and ballistic missiles."